Manaslu Circuit Trek

 Day 12: Trek to BIMTANG crossing LARKYA LA PASS 5,135m

 Then we cross the boulder fields and crest several ridge lines to the summit (5,135 m) of the pass with prayer flags fluttering.
-The views from here is stunning, you will be able to see the panorama of Himalayan peaks which includes Himlung Peak, Cheo Peak, Kangguru Peak and the huge Annapurna II.
+The views from here are stunning, you will be able to see the panorama of Himalayan peaks which includes Himlung Peak, Cheo Peak, Kangguru Peak and the huge Annapurna II.

 Our stop here will not be that long because of the cold wind blowing.
 We then descend steeply on a trail most probably covered with snow and then on scree to the trail leading to Taubuche.
 From here the trail becomes bit easier as it descends along the grassy moraine then turns towards large meadow, a mani wall for an overnight stay in Bimtang.